Data is not the new oil: we are moving to renewable energy

 Data, on the other hand, is growing exponentially and is a (renewable) gift to all organisations.
 Instead of relying on your gut feeling, you can make educated decisions using data.
-Your decisions will change the , allowing you to explore correlations and effects of your decisions and providing you with new information.
+Your decisions will change, allowing you to explore correlations and the effects of your decisions as well as providing you with new information.
 Data is a continuous stream that is always renewing itself.

 Are you able to keep up with the never-ending stream of data?

-is continuously changing, but so is the context of data, including your competitors and customers.
+Data is continuously changing, because your business is ever-evolving.
+This is also true of your competitors and customers.
 Organisations are struggling with the constant need for data collection and analysis.
 For instance, how far back in time should we go to model the future?
 Historical statistics are useful, but they can be based on outdated information, whereas the latest data is most significant, since it can bring new insights and has the best predictive power.

 If you can keep up with the never-ending cycle of data, of course.
 And by cycle we mean the continuous transformation of data and context: you gather data, make decisions, and as a result the environment and data change.
 Imagine you start to offer a discount on Wednesdays.
 Because the context of your data changes, it’s critical that you take this price change into account with regard to analytics.
 If you don’t, new insights can be misleading.

 We operate in a dynamic environment where amount of data grows at an exponential rate every day.
 As a result, you must act in accordance with your data strategy: